John-Abbott-College/4A8-Notes/16_ApplicationTesting_CodeCoverage.md

 Additionally, code quality is not ensured:

 - the public method is not documented
-- naming conventions could have not been followed (they are here, if you like Helen's style of naming)
+- naming conventions could have not been followed (they are here)